 USGS Seeks Earthquake Hazards Research Proposals

-The U.S. Geological Survey is currently soliciting project proposals for Fiscal Year 2019 grants on earthquake hazards science with an authorization to award up to $7 million.
-Interested researchers can apply online at GRANTS.GOV under funding opportunity number G18AS00021.
-Applications are due May 22, 2018.
+The U.S. Geological Survey (USGS) is currently soliciting project proposals for Fiscal Year (FY) 2020 grants on earthquake hazards science and is authorized to award up to $7 million total.
+Interested researchers can apply online at GRANTS.GOV under funding opportunity number G19AS00033.
+Applications are due May 29, 2019.

-- the investigation of active faults in the Central Virginia Seismic Zone;
+- paleoseismic investigation of the Eastern Tennessee Seismic Zone;

-A complete list of previously funded projects and reports can be found on the USGS Earthquake Hazards Program external research support website.
+A complete list of previously funded projects and reports can be found on the USGS EHP external research support website.